ZahraZellazi/ZahraZellazi/README.md

 <h3 align="center">A passionate Software Engineering student from Tunisia</h3>
 🔭 I’m currently working on To Do List

-🌱 I’m currently learning Django / MongoDB / Node.js / Express.js
+🌱 I’m currently learning Django / MongoDB / Javascript / React

 📫 How to reach me: Zahra.zellazi@esprit.tn